UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Strong lensing mass modeling

-The addition of the ultra-deep UNCOVER imaging of A2744 now however reveals spectacular new strongly lensed multiple image systems in the northern and north-western extensions of the cluster.
+The new ultra-deep UNCOVER imaging of A2744 reveals spectacular new strongly lensed multiple image systems in the northern and north-western extensions of the cluster.
 While these extended sub-structures are known from X-ray and WL analyses \citep{merten11,medezinski16,jauzac16b}, they have so far not yet been confirmed to be dense enough to produce clear SL multiple images.
-Using the UNCOVER mosaics (cf. section~\ref{sec:uncover}), we identify 16 new multiple image systems and candidate systems in the north-western and one in the northern sub-structure of the cluster in a by-eye search considering their color, visual aspect, relative geometric position, and parity.
-The new systems are listed and summarized in Tabs.~\ref{tab:multiple_images1} and~\ref{tab:multiple_images2} and can be seen in Figs.~\ref{fig:NW-extension} and~\ref{fig:N-extension} for the north-western and northern sub-structures.
+Using the UNCOVER mosaics (see section~\ref{sec:uncover}), we identify 17 new multiple image systems and candidate systems in the north-western and one in the northern sub-structure of the cluster in a by-eye search considering their color, visual aspect, relative geometric position, and parity.
+The new systems are listed and summarized in Tab.~\ref{tab:multiple_images1} and can be seen in Figs.~\ref{fig:NW-extension} and~\ref{fig:N-extension} for the north-western and northern sub-structures.
+For systems that lack clear point-like features, we identify locations which show other unique features repeating in all counter images, such as e.g. places were the arc gets thicker or thinner, and use these as approximate image positions.
 The northern sub-cluster has only one clearly identified multiple image system, system 78.
 Note that we continue from the numbering scheme of \citet{mahler18}, which was also perpetuated in \citet{bergamini22}, i.e. we start at 65.
 Some of these multiple image systems, in particular systems 65, 71 and 78, present several sub-clumps in the JWST imaging, each of which can be used as an independent source in the SL modeling.
 Taking these into account, we identify a total of 75 new multiple images and image candidates in the north-western and northern sub-structures of A2744.
-Note that we do not use candidate multiple images, marked ``c'' in Tabs.~\ref{tab:multiple_images1} and~\ref{tab:multiple_images2}, in the lens model (cf. section~\ref{sec:SL_setup})
+Note that we do not use candidate multiple images, marked ``c'' in Tab.~\ref{tab:multiple_images1}, in the lens model (see section~\ref{sec:SL_setup}).